elunna/nerfhack-changelog/README.md

 * Some of the maze levels in gehennom have been trimmed out, most of the level generation is cave-like.
 * All hell fill levels are either hot or cold.

 ### Sokoban

 * Sokoban levels are cold and icy - legend has it a white dragon took the tower over, leaving a trail of frost in its wake.
 In addition to the level being colored blue with splashes of icey cyan, you will see random patches of ice form in the level.
 The upper levels of Sokoban are also "cold", meaning that if potions land on the floor, they have a chance of freezing and shattering.
+* Note: A recent change from NetHack 3.7 also makes ice slide the player in a random direction.
+This feature was implemented after cold Sokobon, but it amplifies the effect.
 * Monsters are never generated peaceful in Sokoban (FIQ)
 * Zombies don't revive in Sokoban and they won't dig out of the ground.
 * Monsters won't break boulders in Sokobon.
 * Cursed gain level can be used in Sokoban to bypass a floor (xnh)

 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
-* The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a weaker white dragon.
+* The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a weaker white dragon and actually all Soko zoos have the white dragon guarding the treasure.
+* The zoos in Soko have been expanded slightly.

 ### Forges